Link Search Menu Expand Document

 }

-Please note that the library will add the newly created value of the identity column into the Dictionary or ExpandoObject object (if not present).
+The library will add the newly created identity column value into the Dictionary or ExpandoObject object if not already present.

 Deleting a Data

-Use the Delete operation and pass the target table as a literal string and a filter expression as an anonymous object.
+Use the Delete operation with the target table as a literal string and a filter expression as an anonymous object.

 using (var connection = new SqlConnection(connectionString))